World’s largest virtual agentic engineering & quality conference

 • JumpCloud MDM: Cloud-native platform combining device management with identity services, enabling zero-touch enrollment, unified policies, and remote control.

-• SureMDM: Comprehensive UEM by 42Gears managing Android, iOS, Windows, macOS, Linux, IoT, and VR devices with remote access, kiosk mode, and policy enforcement.
+• SureMDM: 42Gears UEM managing Android, iOS, Windows, macOS, Linux, IoT, and VR with remote access, kiosk mode, and policy enforcement.

 How to Choose the Best Mobile Device Management Tool?